Binance Review: How to Use Binance Exchange?

 To sign up for an account with Binance, you will first be asked to confirm your country of residence, then enter an email address and a strong password.
 Exchanges have been known in the past to be hacked, and there are always hackers out there that are phishing for your information.

 Initially, you will only need to provide basic information such as email and phone numbers and verify them.
 However, to use all the services on the platform, you will need to provide a photographic ID, a selfie and proof of address.

 During the sign-up process, you will also be able to include a referral code, which you can enter to get sign-up bonuses and discounts from your trading fees.

 If you are new to Binance and looking for a referral code, our exclusive Every Bit Helps referral code will provide you with 20% off trading fees plus a $100 Bitcoin sign-up bonus.

 Are there alternatives on the market to Binance?
 Yes, of course.
 There are hundreds, if not thousands of exchanges, such as Crypto.com and numerous others.
 It all depends on what you prefer using, whether you prefer centralized (such as Binance), or decentralized (a DEX), fees, security, and where you are in the world, as not every exchange is welcome in every country.

 We have been using Binance since 2017, and we have personally used most of its products.
 Its range of features caters to various trader audiences, and its rock-low trading fees are hard to beat.
 All in all, Binance scores extremely high on reliability, security, cost and customer service, and there are very few better options if you are looking for a cryptocurrency exchange.

-Binance is like the New York Stock Exchange for cryptocurrencies, so authorities will be watching what they do and how they conduct themselves.
-Providing the exchange is legal to use in your country, it’s well worth considering.
+Binance is like the New York Stock Exchange for cryptocurrencies, so authorities will watch what they do and how they conduct themselves.
+Providing the exchange is legal to use in your country; it’s well worth considering.